bbc/newslabs-Text_Analytics/README.md

 The Stat Index is in testing phase after inital tests were successful.
 The data and code are in development and features are being added.
 This repository will be regularly updated to incorporate these changes.
 The Statistical Data Dictionary, for example, will change as more research is undertaken.
 Collaboration is welcome.
 For more information, please contact: <u>liam.bolton@bbc.co.uk</u>.

-There is great potential in the use of data science and text mining to extract new insights about news.
-Analysing vast amounts of text can tell us more about the trustworthiness of content.
-Indeed, the Stat Index will be considered a success if it is used by Journalists and the public to learn more about the relationship between trust, statistics and news.
+The Stat Index will be considered a success if it is used by Journalists and the public to learn more about the relationship between trust, statistics and news.

 ## Topic Modelling